QubesOS/qubes-doc/InstallationGuideR2B3.md

 Installing Updates
 ------------------

+NOTE: Updates has been released after R2B3 ISO has been built -- it is recommended to install Dom0 updates shortly after installation to resolve some of the issues mentioned in the section below (Known Issues).

 Installing updates is very easy and can be done using the "Update" button in the Qubes Manager.
 Alternatively it can also be done from command prompt -- see the following for more details:

 -   For installing updates for Dom0 -- see instructions [here](/wiki/SoftwareUpdateDom0).